sensedeep/onedoc/docs/api/model/methods.md

 Find items in the database.
 This API wraps the DynamoDB `query` method.

 The `properties` parameter is a Javascript hash containing the required keys or fields that are used to determine the primary key or keys.

+When using value templates for key fields, it is preferable to use non-key properties and rely on OneTable to compute the key fields.

-The sort key may be defined as a simple value or as a key condition by setting the property to an object that defines the condition.
+If provided, the sort key may be defined as a simple value or as a key condition by setting the property to an object that defines the condition.
 The condition operator is specified as the key, and the operand as the value.
 For example:

 ```javascript
 let user = await User.find({pk, sk: {begins: 'user:john'}})